"What men are willing to put up with depends on what they are able to look forward to." (Arnold Hauser)

 Calling all self-righteous pedagogues (Pharisees)!
 Here is a test for you: You are in the Temple in Jerusalem, 12CE.
 Jesus is sitting among the teachers, listening to them and asking them questions Everyone who hears him is amazed at his understanding and his answers.
 (Luke 2:46-47) For some reason, they've let you in.
 What course is Jesus a pupil in?
 More important: What grade do you give Jesus?
 I'll answer for you: You don't grade anything you don't understand; you respect it. ☠ To give a person a grade (except maybe for "A" or "A+" with an annotation indicating teacher is honored) assesses they do not know anything teacher does not already know, so, except as prospective human resources (labor power), they have no value.
 To "teach", they're all just Hollerith cards to run thru the sorter: "A"'s go in one output pocket, "B"'s in the next output pocket, and so forth.
 Are you having fun?
 The students must be like slabs of meat.
 Here is the USDA categorization (in descending order of merit):

 (Source: Beef2Live.com: "Eat beef; live better") CANNIBALS!
 Fortunately for myself, I was almost always "Prime" (I usually made the Headmaster's List -- Head master?
 Was I, in mid-20th Century CE, back before The 13th Amendment to the United States Constitution?
 But my parents where nominally Freemen).
-I lived in pervasive fear of what would befall me if ever I fell below "Choice" (aka: "B" grade): my dreaded "". ("Again, are 'you', my tor-mentors, having fun intimidating me?
+I lived in pervasive fear of what would befall me if ever I fell below "Choice" (aka: "B" grade): my dreaded "Or else!". ("Again, are 'you', my tor-mentors, having fun intimidating me?
 Cannot you wait until I am dead?")
 One time I did fall, and my parents berated me and explained to me that it would not happen again (they conflated or confused the categories of normative and factual).

 Of course not all students are geniuses.
 I define genius as a person producing syntactically and semantically validly parsable character strings that cannot be computationally produced from the set of all existing